cu-idlab/lab-www/_pages/digital-hospice.md

 4. connect research and education through curricular content that broadens students understanding of what counts as “human” in human-centered computing. -->

 ## Stay up to date!
+We’re just getting started, so drop your email address below for project updates.
+We won’t use your information for anything else and you can unsubscribe at any time.
 {% include dh-signup.html %}